-“Depending on the gene inherited with Lynch syndrome, the risk of developing colon cancer can increase to anywhere from 15 percent up to 80 percent, as compared to 4 to 5 percent in the general population,” said Borovik.
+“Depending on the gene inherited with Lynch syndrome, the risk of developing colon cancer can increase to anywhere from 15% up to 80%, as compared to 4 to 5% in the general population,” said Borovik.

 “However, with Lynch syndrome, it’s not just the risk for colon cancer that increases.
 Colon and endometrial cancer are the main two cancers seen with Lynch syndrome.
 However, there is also an increased risk of ovarian or stomach cancer, certain brain tumors, bile duct cancer, urinary tract cancer, cancer of the small intestines, pancreatic cancer and sebaceous cysts.”

 Open communication between patients and providers increases awareness about the condition.
 This is crucial to stopping cancer development through early screening and intervention.

 “Individuals with Lynch syndrome are at an extremely higher risk of developing colon cancer than the general population,” said Brett Baloun, M.D., board-certified in gastroenterology, hepatology and internal medicine.

 About 3 to 5% of colon cancers are caused by Lynch syndrome.
 A complicating factor, Dr. Baloun said, is that Lynch syndrome doesn’t show warning signs.
 Its early identification isn’t indicated through a high-tech test.
 It requires a dialogue.